pragma-/pbot/doc/Factoids.md

        <PBot> Hello, pragma-!

 Significantly more complex factoids can be built by using $variables, command-substitution, command-piping, /code invocation, and more.
 Read on!

-## Channel namespaces
-Factoids added in one channel may be called/triggered in another channel or in private message, providing that the other channel doesn't already have a factoid of the same name (in which case that channel's factoid will be triggered).

-Factoids may be added to a special channel named `global`.
-Factoids that are set in this channel will be accessible to any channels.
-Factoids that are set in a specific channel will override factoids of the same name that are set in the `global` channel or other channels.

-For example, if there were factoid named `malloc` set in `##c` and in `global`, and you invoke it in `##c` then the `##c` version would be used.
-If the factoid were triggered in any other channel, then the `global` version would be invoked.

-Now imagine `##c++` also has a `malloc` factoid.
-If you invoke it in `##c++` then its version of the factoid would be used instead of `##c`'s or `global`'s versions.
-If you invoke it in a channel that is not `##c++` or `##c` then the `global` version would be used.

-However, if there is no `malloc` factoid in the `global` channel but there is one in `##c` and `##c++`, and you attempt to invoke it in any other channel then PBot will display a disambiguation message listing which channels it belongs to and instructing you to use the [`fact`](#fact) command to call the desired factoid.

 ## Special commands
 ### /say